inspire-helsinki-2019/challenge/docs/seasideVacationSpot.md

 Your challenge, should you accept it, is to build a web application or a spatial analysis or some other visual or interactive method of helping people find where to go for a successful vacation!

 ## Offered benefits for the teams
-All teams that submit a response to the challenge will get a HELCOM gift package for the entire team!
+* All teams that submit a response to the challenge will get a HELCOM gift package for the entire team!
+* Change to present the work results in the Inspire Helsinki 2019 event (for the finalist teams).
+* Free trip to the 2020 INSPIRE Conference for one person of the winning team.
+* Set of professional cloud-based [spatial data processing and visualisation tools](./tools.html) during the Challenge.

+## Contact
+Joni Kaitaranta, Florent Nicolas, Manuel Frias

 <a href="https://link.webropolsurveys.com/S/05E6EB60D2E25D33" class="btn btn-success btn-lg">Sign up your team now!</a>